UMassCDS/inatator/README.md

 ## :hatched_chick: Installation for local development
 1. Clone the repository `git clone git@github.com:UMassCDS/ds4cg2024-inaturalist.git`

+2. Create .env and .docker.env at the project root.
+Copy the contents that were given to you on **slack** into these files.

-2. Navigate to cloned project's root, run `git submodule init` and then `git submodule update --remote --merge`
+3. Navigate to cloned project's root, run `git submodule init` and then `git submodule update --remote --merge`

-3. You are all set for setting up the code.
+4. You are all set for setting up the code.

+Note: We need .env for local development, and .docker.env for docker containers.
+The difference between them is database url, which is caused by how docker manages networks.

 Note: to update submodules with latest changes, run `git submodule update --remote --merge`

 Note: `src/backend/sinr` is a submodule from `UMassCDS/inatrualist-sinr`, if you need to work on `sinr` code, follow development practices for that repository, this includes making a dedicated development branch, making PRs.

 Note: If you need to switch to a particular `UMassCDS/inaturalist-sinr` branch and run the prototype, navigate to `src/backend/sinr`, use `git checkout <branch-name>` to switch to a branch.
 Now the submodule will be at a different branch.

-## Working with database

-1. Notice that there are two .env files, .docker.env and .env, .env is used for your local development, .docker.env will be used in your containers.

-2. To run the application without containers, first run the database container by `docker compose up db` (you may have to rebuild it if you changed docker-compose.yml).
-Run `uvicorn src.backend.app.main:app --reload --env-file .env` at project root to run the server, then `npm start` in `src/frontend`.

-3. You can verify connections are working by going to `localhost:8000/health` and `localhost:8000/echo_env`.
-Note that these paths are included right now to assist with rapid development, will be removed for production.

-4. To run docker containers, `docker compose up --build` still builds and runs the same.

-Note: The codebase is getting bigger, therefore add database related code in `src/backend/app/db`, then make proper API routes in main, if it gets too big, we can resort to using API routers from fastapi.

-Note: There are two environment files because the database url for local development and docker environments are separate.

-Make sure you always update your local branch to the latest.

 ####  Downloading the pretrained models
 If you want to run the app locally for development purposes, download the pretrained models from [here](https://data.caltech.edu/records/dk5g7-rhq64/files/pretrained_models.zip?download=1), unzip them, and place them in a folder located at